If your child stopped breathing today would you know what to do?

 - Only 11% knew the correct rate for chest compressions and the correct ratio of compressions to breaths.

 - A surprising 8% had performed real CPR

-It seems as if the major reason for not performing CPR was lack of knowledge.
-Whilst it makes sense that parents and carers of high risk children are trained in basic life support everyone should have enough familiarity with the process to comfortably AND confidently perform basic life saving measures.
+It seems as if the major reason for not performing CPR was a lack of knowledge.
+Whilst it makes sense that parents and carers of high-risk children are trained in basic life support everyone should have enough familiarity with the process to comfortably AND confidently perform basic life-saving measures.

 The free module can be found at www.cprtrainingforparents.org.au